Skip to main content

 Something Is Better Than Nothing

 Whether you wash your records in the sink by hand or buy the most expensive record cleaner out there, something is better than nothing.
-Doing nothing to clean your records is a perfect recipe for ruining your records, lowering the quality of listening (which defeats the whole purpose of listening to records), and potentially damaging your stylus.
+Doing nothing to clean your records is a perfect recipe for ruining them, lowering the quality of listening (which defeats the whole purpose of listening to records), and potentially damaging your stylus.

 Cleaning is a must!

 Just do something…and this is why I believe the Spin-Clean is a great record cleaner for most people.
-Affordable and it gets the job done.
+Affordable, and it gets the job done.

 What Do You Get When You Purchase The Spin-Clean?